 - Good customer support

-- Pre-screening of campaigns benefits backers
+- Prescreening of campaigns benefits backers

 - Flat monthly fee hurts unsuccessful campaigners

-- You get no funds if you don’t reach your funding goal
+- You get no funds if you don’t reach your funding goal (rewards campaigns only)

-- Campaigns must be pre-screened for approval
+- Campaigns must be prescreened for approval

-Founded by Wil Schroter and Eric Corl and launched in 2012, Fundable touts itself as a business crowdfunding platform that offers hands-on support to companies as they navigate the fundraising process.
-Fundable offers businesses the choice of launching either a rewards-based crowdfunding campaign (a la Kickstarter) or an equity-based campaign in which backers get a share of stock in the company in exchange for their backing.
+Fundable is a business crowdfunding platform that touts its hands-on support to companies as they navigate the fundraising process.
+Fundable gives businesses the option of launching either a rewards-based crowdfunding campaign (à la Kickstarter) or an equity-based campaign in which backers get a share of stock in the company in exchange for their backing.
 Fundable assists in the marketing of these campaigns as well, helping companies set up their fundraising profiles and sharing them with personal and professional networks.

 Table of Contents